 sudo dnf install https://dl.fedoraproject.org/pub/epel/epel-release-latest-8.noarch.rpm sudo dnf update

 Step 2.
 Installing TeamViewer on CentOS 8.

-Run the following commands to install the TeamViewer on CentOS system:
+By default, TeamViewer is not available on CentOS 8 base repository.
+Run the following commands to install the TeamViewer on the CentOS system:

-More information on installed package can be queried using the following command:
+More information on the installed package can be queried using the following command:

-Congratulation’s!
+Congratulations!
 You have successfully installed TeamViewer.
 Thanks for using this tutorial for installing TeamViewer on CentOS 8 system.
-For additional help or useful information, we recommend you to check the official TeamViewer website.
+For additional help or useful information, we recommend you check the official TeamViewer website.